Skip to main content

 • Having a lot of fluid to drink with a meal.

-There are some foods which individual people find make reflux worse.
-Your food triggers may be different but these foods have all been suggested as reflux triggers:
+There are some foods which individual people find make acid reflux worse.
+An acid reflux diet doesn't have to mean missing out on all these foods - your food triggers may be different.
+But these foods have all been suggested as reflux triggers, so it's worth noting if you get symptoms after eating any of the following:

 • Chocolate.